fsspec/kerchunk/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~

 Similarly post-process can be used to apply an arbitrary function to the
 final dictionary before returning.
-A known issue with this partcular
+A known issue with this particular
 dataset is that no fill value has been assigned to the lat and lon
 coordinates and thus default to 0, here we use post process to change
 the zarr fill_value attribute by opening the final json as a zarr store.